 His Linyon Demokratik Seselwa liberal coalition also increased its parliamentary majority in simultaneous legislative elections.

 He took over from President Danny Faure, whose United Seychelles party had held the presidency in various guises since 1977.

 The government controls much of the islands' media, and operates radio and TV stations and the sole daily newspaper.

-Private or pro-opposition publications can be robust in their reporting despite tough libel laws, although steep licensing fees have discouraged the growth of private broadcast media.
+Private or pro-opposition publications can be robust in their reporting despite tough libel laws.

 Some key dates in the history of the Seychelles: